 b.
 Customer/Patient related concerns: Must create a water tight seal after anastamosis is performed.
 Must not do damage to any other tissues in the body.
-As a second step in this project, the staples should degrade within 30 days to mitigate the risk of infection and pain in the patient.

 d.
 Competition: There is currently no product made specifically for sealing the ureter to the neo-bladder duing anastamosis.
 There is a similar product on the market for securing the colon back together after a section has been removed due to disease, however this device is far too large to be used for reconnecting ureters to a neo-bladder.